 All this “going digital” can be a bit overwhelming.
 How do you manage the mountain of digital communication?
 How do you keep track of your links, files, and website materials?
 How do you go about organizing and sifting through the vast array of resources on the Internet and turning them into an easy‐to‐use and coherent set of learning materials for the teaching?

 Discussion boards have been utilized for online learning for decades, but are we using them as effectively and efficiently as we can?
 Do you worry that your discussion boards feel more like busywork than a community of learning?
-You might notice students are just going through the motions: posting questions and completing tasks for points.
+You might notice that students are just going through the motions: posting questions and completing tasks for points.

-Suppose you suddenly have to teach from home for several weeks.
+Suppose you (hypothetically, haha) suddenly have to teach from home for several weeks.
 Or rather, several students are suddenly quarantined at home and cannot attend class.
 Shifting to remote teaching can be easier with the tips you’ll learn in this session.
 In fact, you might even find that teaching remotely has some pedagogies that are near impossible to adopt in a face-to-face classroom.
 Our CEO, Maria Andersen, has been using remote teaching and synchronous online teaching for a decade, and will share some tips and best practices for making your remote classes run smoothly.